awoisoak/devops-sandbox/README.md

 - The database only accepts connections in the port 3306 from the EC2 instance

-To see the exact changes Terraform will apply:
+To see the exact changes that Terraform will apply:
 ```console
 terraform plan -var-file="secrets.tfvars"
 ```